 Cloud Computing in the Context of Today’s Businesses

-Even if a lot of business owners don’t always trust cloud computing for their most important computing needs, they have likely been utilizing some type of cloud platform for a while.
+Even if a lot of business owners don’t always trust technology for their most important computing needs, they have likely been utilizing some type of platform for a while.
 The cloud is computing that is hosted on rented hardware and is broadcast over a broadband Internet connection.
 These computing options are normally managed and maintained by the service provider and are billed at a static monthly rate, whether that be per user or per gigabyte.
 Many businesses use Software-as-a-Service (SaaS), which is the most popular (and expansive) cloud computing delivery method, but more businesses are now subscribing to other cloud-based tools such as Infrastructure-as-a-Service (IaaS), which delivers hardware solutions billed per gigabyte.

 For the modern business, cloud computing fits seamlessly.
 It provides them with the opportunity to get the computing resources they need, without taking on the huge financial investment that new hardware traditionally demanded.
 It also allows for dynamic scalability, a major benefit as to not waste money on computing resources your company doesn’t need, but giving your business the ability to quickly get the necessary resources when you need them.